 If for some reason, a particular wallet is no longer available, Mitch can make these changes manually using the Koinly web interface.
 He will mark the transfer from Coinbase as "ignored" so that Koinly doesn't realize gains on it.
 Then he would have to change the value of the incoming transaction on Binance to match the cost-basis of the outgoing transaction from Coinbase.

-Mining or staking of cryptocurrency can either be considered as a hobby or as a full-fledged business.
+Mining of cryptocurrency can either be considered as a hobby or as a full-fledged business.
 This will depend on several factors such as:

 - degree of activity